storydoc-io/docs.storydoc.io/docs/fabric/getting-started.md

 Application settings can be set in ```config/application.yaml```

+!!! tip

-After making changes the server needs to be restarted.
+    restart the server after making changes to the ```application.yaml```file

 `server port`

-:
+:   the default port is 8080

     ``` yaml
     server:
       port : 8080